MalachiSadan/Crawl-sitemap-json-and-parse-to-csv/README.md

 with open(f"ROKU_SITEMAP_JSON\\{readlin[59:-24]}.json"
 ```
 's, you need to create a folder to save the JSON files, and change the index of the ID that you need.
-Don't forget to update the sitemap.txt or use anotherone.
+Don't forget to update the sitemap.txt if you want to crawl roku, or use something else.

 ##### If you have any problems, please open an issue.
 I will try to help.